MercantecData/portfolio-cpdbogo/AppProg1+2/README.md

 I will create a Flutter app for use with Bang & Olufsen products.
 The user should be able to:

-* See a list of his Bang & Olufsen devices - 80% done, needs more work
+* See a list of his Bang & Olufsen devices - Done :heavy_check_mark:
-* Add new devices to the list - 80% done, needs more work
+* Add new devices to the list - Done :heavy_check_mark:
-* Customize the appearance of the app
+* Customize the appearance of the app - Done :heavy_check_mark: / Setting phone to darkmode will put App in darkmode.
+Might make appearance more customizable, if I'll have the time for it.
 * Manage and create user profiles
 * Manage and create sound profiles
 * Control the devices